davemarandi/p4e/README.md

 # p4e Coursera
-store all p4e work here
+Store all py4e work here
+Starts with chapter 7
 ## p4e part 2
+Chapters 7-10 as covered in part 2 of the Coursera sequence